SteveSmith16384/MultiplayerJetPac/readme.txt

 # MULTIPLAYER JETPAC

-A multiplayer version of the classic game Jet-Pac, originally written and published by Ultimate Play-the-Game.
+A multiplayer party version of the classic game Jet-Pac, originally written and published by Ultimate Play-the-Game.

 Programmed by Stephen Smith (stephen.carlylesmith@googlemail.com).
 Twitter: @stephencsmith